 As a young teen, I was obsessed with magazines and all their secrets to be prettier and have a better butt and get your crush to notice you.
-Nothing seemed to work, though, as years passed and my need to fit the ideal beauty image only increased.
+Nothing seemed to work, though.
+As years passed my desire to fit the ideal beauty image only increased.
 In high school, I learned to skip meals, and in college I learned to combine food restriction with exercise.
 Even then, I don’t remember being happy with my body.

 Changes Over Time

 Over many years my body and my weight have changed drastically.
-Also, struggling with depression and anxiety has meant trying different prescriptions all with weight gain as a side effect.
+Also, struggling with depression and anxiety has meant trying different prescriptions (all with weight gain as a side effect).
 It’s contributed to more body changes, especially in recent years.
 As my weight changed, the harder it became to reside in my own body.
 I didn’t feel like myself anymore and I didn’t look like or move like I once did.
+Body negativity only increased.

 I looked back on when I was thinner and remembered that I was unhappy at that size, but now I’d kill to have that old body back.